Francisco Escos

+Francisco Escos is an Argentine football manager and former player who played as a midfielder.

+Career

-Francisco Escos is an Argentine football manager and former player who played in Argentina for Temperley and Estudiantes, in the NASL between 1971 and 1978 for the Rochester Lancers and in the Major Indoor Soccer League for the Buffalo Stallions from 1979 to 1981.
+Escos played in Argentina for Temperley and Estudiantes for five years, in the NASL between 1971 and 1978 for the Rochester Lancers and in the Major Indoor Soccer League for the Buffalo Stallions from 1979 to 1981.
 In 1977, he was named to the Rochester Lancers Team of the Decade.

+In Chile, he tried with Universidad de Chile and Magallanes in 1967 before joining Lister Rossel in the Segunda División (1967–1968).
+In 1969, he played for Magallanes in the top division.

 In 1984, Escos coached the Buffalo Storm of the United Soccer League.
 He later served as an assistant coach and the general manager of the Rochester Rhinos.